allegroai/clearml-docs/docs/webapp/resource_policies.md

 1. Click **Add**

-Once the policy is defined, you can connect profiles to it (Resource profiles are defined in the [Resource Configuration](webapp_profile.md#resource-configuration) page, available to administrators).
+Once the policy is defined, you can connect profiles to it (Resource profiles are defined in the [Resource Configuration](webapp_profile.md#resource-configuration) settings page, available to administrators).
 Resource profiles serve as an interface for resource policies to provide users with access to the available resource pools based on their job resource requirements (i.e. a job running through a profile is allocated the profile’s defined amount of resources).

 **To connect a resource profile to a policy:**
 1. In the policy’s details panel, click **Edit**